schombert/Project-Alice/docs/extensions.md

 		name = NEW_PARTY_NAME
 	}
 ```
 - `change_party_position = { ... }` : This effect is defined using a block with two members.
 The first member is `ideology = ...` where `...` is either the name of an ideology or `ruling_party`, which determines which party the effect applies to as described above.
-The second member is `position = ...` where `...` is one of the options for a party issue.
-The effect will cause the political party determined by the `ideology` member to change their party position to the given `position`.
+The second member is `position = ...` where `...` is one of the options for a party issue or a political or social reform.
+The effect will cause the political party determined by the `ideology` member to change their party position to the given `position`, if it is a party issue or it will give them a voting preference in favor of that particular reform and remove any voting preference in favor of another reform in that group (see below for more on the extension of party preferences).
 This effect can be used only within a national scope.
 Example:
 ```
 	change_party_position = {
 		ideology = ruling_party